nadiamariduena/amazon-clone-blockchain/README.md

 <br>

-#### Now wrap the content inside the amazon provider
+### Now wrap the content inside the amazon provider

 <br>

-> As you can see, inside the AmzonProvider we have the MoralisProvider containing the **enviroments keys**
+> As you can see, inside the AmazonProvider, we have the MoralisProvider containing the **enviroments keys** and also our component

 ```javascript
 // ✋